Telcoin-Association/tn-roadmap/README.md

 # Telcoin Network Status

-Production-ready static roadmap for the Telcoin Network.
+Production-ready static roadmap for Telcoin Network.
 The site is built with Vite, React, TypeScript, and TailwindCSS and deploys to GitHub Pages.

 ## Getting started